 - Wait for the process to end.

-Note: the process can be a bit different depending on your phone manufacturer.
+Note: the process can vary depending on your phone manufacturer.
 If you can’t follow the steps outlined here, research your phone model!

-At this point, you should know how to remove a hacker from your phone.
+At this point, you should know how to fix a hacked Android phone.
 But, as we stated before, it’s best not to allow hackers or malware on your phone in the first place.
 One way to do that is to secure your connection with a VPN (Virtual Private Network) like Surfshark.
 A VPN can block known malware and phishing links, keep your data safe when on public Wi-Fi, ensure that nobody can eavesdrop on your data, and much more!